 As shown in the Cast of Characters tour:

 The ceiling, like all others throughout the Courthouse, was painted by John B. Smeraldi. > As shown in the Cast of Characters tour:

 This wall depicts Santa Barbara’s early history, starting with the Chumash, who lived in the Santa Barbara area for 12,000 years before the Spanish arrived.
-In the center Juan Rodriguz Cabrillo is shown coming ashore in 1542.
+In the center Juan Rodriguez Cabrillo is shown coming ashore in 1542.
 On the right mapmaker Sebastian Vizcaino is shown arriving in 1602.
-Vizcaino named one of the offshore islands in honor of Saint Barbara, which later led to the name of the city.
+Vizcaino named one of the offshore islands in honor of Saint Barbara, which later led to the name given to the city, county and channel.